 Thanks to a £100,000 grant, maternity services at St Mary’s and Queen Charlotte's & Chelsea hospitals now have an Independent Domestic Violence Advisor (IDVA) who supports survivors of domestic abuse.
 The partnership between the trust and the community charity Standing Together Against Domestic Violence (STADV) has meant hundreds of maternity staff have been trained to spot and approach patients about abuse.
 Crucially, a third of the 178 women referred to the advisor for support have been deemed as high risk cases, meaning they are at risk of serious harm or homicide.

-You can read about these and other achievements made possible through funding from the charity by clicking here and reading our latest annual review.
+You can read about the achievements made possible through funding from the charity by reading our latest impact report.

 We wouldn’t be able to continue funding such amazing work by amazing members of staff without your support.
 To help make a difference find out how you can support the charity.